pydoit/doit/doc/cmd_run.rst

 reporter
 ---------

-`doit` provides different "reporters" to dispalyin running tasks info on the console.
-Use the option --reporter/-r Apart from the default it also includes:
+`doit` provides different "reporters" to display running tasks info on the console.
+Use the option --reporter/-r to choose a reporter.
+Apart from the default it also includes:

  * executed-only: Produces zero output unless a task is executed
  * json: Output results in JSON format